Dozens gather for Kansas Railfest 2023

 This is a big fundraiser for the Great Plains Transporation Museum, but also a way to get people through the doors to learn more about how the railroad impacts Kansas.

-“Newton, Herington, Parsons, Ellis, all railroad towns and very important to those communities and vice versa the towns are very important to the railroads they help major shops they are major division points,” said Railfest Chairman, Drew Meeks.
+“Newton, Herington, Parsons, Ellis, all railroad towns and very important to those communities and vice versa.
+The towns are very important to the railroads, they help major shops, they are major division points,” said Drew Meeks, Railfest chairman.